-RFU pledge 'clarity' on tackle laws amid criticism
+RFU pledges 'clarity' on tackle laws amid criticism

 "We understand this is a significant change," said a union spokesperson.

-However, numerous clubs, players, coaches, and officials have expressed their concerns to the BBC, brandishing the law change unworkable, lamenting a lack of consultation, and fearing a mass player departure from the sport.
+However, numerous clubs, players, coaches, and officials have expressed their concerns to the BBC, branding the law change unworkable, lamenting a lack of consultation, and fearing a mass player departure from the sport.

 Manchester Rugby Club, in the fifth tier of the English rugby pyramid, say they have "real concerns" the move will "kill playing numbers for next year".